dyllanzod/dyllanzod/README.md

 ## 🚀 About Me

-I'm a passionate **Software Developer** with a love for building impactful solutions and learning new technologies.
+I'm a passionate **Software Engineer** with a love for building impactful solutions and learning new technologies.
 Currently focused on **web development**, **cloud computing**, and **open source**.

 - 🌱 I’m currently learning: Next.js, AWS, and TypeScript